 Improve your building’s connectivity with a passive DAS

-If you find your building lacks the cellular signal required for business tenants, you need to consider your connectivity options.
+If you find your building lacks the cellular signal required for business tenants, you need to consider your connectivity options and find out how to boost cell signal in your office building.
 Start by conducting a site survey.
 A site survey can help identify areas of weakest and strongest signal in your building.

 Once you determine areas of weakness, you can identify potential solutions.
 Installing a passive DAS is one way commercial real estate developers and property managers are enhancing their buildings’ connectivity.
 These systems, also known as cell phone signal boosters, capture outside cell signals, amplify them as much as 32 times, and then rebroadcast that signal within the building to ensure tenants get the best signal.